1. Toynbee Tiles and House of Hades

 "THIS IS A GAME YOU WILL LOSE"

-A House of Hades tile can be seen in context just below the front of the white vehicle at the intersection of 5th and Walnut Streets.
+A House of Hades tile can be seen in context just below the front of the white vehicle.

-A House of Hades tile seen near the intersection of 7th and Vine Streets in Cincinnati.
+A House of Hades tile seen in Cincinnati.

-The HOH tiles began getting the attention of the filmmakers right around 2011.
-When the documentary premiered at Philadelphia’s IFC Theatre, two fresh Hades tiles were found out front.
-Photographer Steve Weinik from the film maintains an ongoing website about the whole tile subject and has noted several HOH tiles popping up in recent years.
+When the Resurrect Dead documentary premiered at Philadelphia’s IFC Theatre in 2011: two fresh Hades tiles were found out front.
+Photographer Steve Weinik from the film maintains an ongoing website about the whole subject and has noted several HOH tiles popping up in recent years.
 In terms of delving deeper into this newer mystery, some of the Cincinnati tiles offered clues: the simplistic graphic of a cowboy and the words “Colossus of Roads.”

 Detail of a moniker which accompanies one of the Cincinnati House of Hades tiles.
 “Rien” is French for “nothing.”

-The anti-media, anti-establishment dialogue of HOH seems reminiscent of the Dada movement in the early 20th century and the use of tiles placed throughout several locations evokes the culture of moniker art.
+The anti-media, anti-establishment message of HOH seems reminiscent of the Dada movement in the early 20th century and the use of tiles placed throughout wide-ranging geographic locations evokes the culture of moniker art.
 Both the tiles and monikers are often right in our midst, but are easily overlooked when passing by.
-The art and message are therefore available to those willing to look further, those willing to listen to someone that wants to be heard.
-As Justin Duerr explained in his recounting of a meeting with HOH, these tiles are “their own thing” and he’s completely right.
-While the streets of Cincinnati and many other cities have lost their original Toynbee tiles, House of Hades appears to still be going strong, a new chapter linking several stories that touch upon what photographer and artist Bill Daniel described as “various social margins.”
+The art is therefore available primarily to the curious—those willing to look further and listen to a voice attempting to be heard.
+While the streets of Cincinnati and many other cities have lost their original Toynbee tiles, House of Hades appears to still be going strong in a new chapter.
+One that links several stories and touches up what the aforementioned photographer and artist Bill Daniel once described as “various social margins.”

 A House of Hades tile as seen in Cincinnati, July 2017.